Building Bridges between Volunteer Leaders, Managers and the Business Partners that provide services to Community

 The Bay Area & Central Chapter of the Community Associations Institute serves the educational, business, and networking needs of community associations from the Bay Area to the Oregon Border and down to Paso Robles and across Tulare County to the Nevada State Line.
 Members include condominium, cooperative, and homeowner associations, as well as those who provide services and products to associations.

-The CAI BayCen Chapter has more than 600 members, including nearly 127 businesses, and over 50 associations representing several thousand households.
-The chapter is one of 56 Community Associations Institute (CAI) chapters in the nation.
+The CAI BayCen Chapter has more than 600 members, including nearly 169 businesses, and over 129 Homeowner Association leaders representing several thousand households.
+The chapter is one of 64 chapters worldwide, including Canada, the Middle East and South Africa, and relationships with housing leaders in a number of other countries, including Australia and the United Kingdom.

 The CAI BayCen Chapter has the largest geographic outreach, more than any other California Chapter.
 Billions of dollars are in demand annually for products and services for Bay Area and Central Valley common interest developments.
 Manager and Board Member attendance and participation at our events is at an all-time high.